Colonial government in the Thirteen Colonies: Crown

-The thirteen colonies were all founded with royal authorization, and authority continued to flow from the monarch as colonial governments exercised authority in the king's name.
-A colony's precise relationship to the Crown depended on whether it was a charter colony, proprietary colony or royal colony as defined in its colonial charter.
-Whereas royal colonies belonged to the Crown, proprietary and charter colonies were granted by the Crown to private interests.
+The Thirteen Colonies were all founded with royal authorization, and authority continued to flow from the monarch as colonial governments exercised authority in the king's name.
+They were part of what was then British America in the Kingdom of Great Britain.
+A colony's precise relationship to the Crown depended on whether it was a corporate colony, proprietary colony or royal colony as defined in its colonial charter.
+Whereas royal colonies belonged to the Crown, proprietary and corporate colonies were granted by the Crown to private interests.

-Control over a charter or corporate colony was granted to a joint-stock company, such as the Virginia Company.
-Virginia, Massachusetts, Connecticut and Rhode Island were founded as charter colonies.
-New England's charter colonies were virtually independent of royal authority and operated as republics where property owners elected the governor and legislators.
-Proprietary colonies were owned and governed by individuals.
-To attract settlers, however, proprietors agreed to share power with property owners.
-Maryland, South Carolina, North Carolina, New York, New Jersey, and Pennsylvania were founded as proprietary colonies.

-In 1624, Virginia became the first royal colony when the bankrupt Virginia Company's charter was revoked.
-Over time, more colonies transitioned to royal control.
-By the start of the American Revolution, all but five of the thirteen colonies were royal colonies.
-Maryland, Pennsylvania and Delaware remained proprietary, while Rhode Island and Connecticut continued as corporate colonies.

 Historian Robert Middlekauff describes royal administration of the colonies as inadequate and inefficient because lines of authority were never entirely clear.
 Before 1768, responsibility for colonial affairs rested with the Privy Council and the Secretary of State for the Southern Department.
 The Secretary relied on the Board of Trade to supply him with information and pass on his instructions to colonial officials.
 After 1768, the Secretary of State for Colonial Affairs was responsible for supervising the colonies; however, this ministry suffered from ineffective secretaries and the jealousy of other government ministers.